tudurom/bsc-thesis/main.typ

 by a lower layer is done by compilers @dragonbook.
-@v8_pipeline highlights the stages in the code compilation and interpretation pipeline of the V8 JavaScript engine @v8website, used in the Chrome™ browser and Node.js runtime.
+@v8_pipeline highlights the stages in the code compilation and interpretation pipeline of the V8 JavaScript engine @v8website, used in the Chrome™ browser and Node.js runtime;
+each arrow represents a different program transformation step.
 Depending on the source and target languages, the prefered name for such a program might be different, as is the case for assemblers—transforming assembly language to machine code—or JavaScript module bundlers, such as Webpack, which